Which plumbing fixtures require water shut off valves in a home?

 Also, the codes add that “if valves are installed at the manifold, they shall be labeled indicating the fixture served,” another similarity to an electric panel.
 The pipes are often color-coded blue for cold and red for hot water.
 Here’s a photo of PEX manifold system below.

-So, in summary, shut off valves are required for all plumbing fixtures except showers and bathtubs, and they must be at the fixture unless a manifold system is used.
+So, in summary, shut off valves are required for all plumbing fixtures and appliances, except showers and bathtubs, and they must be at the fixture unless a manifold system is used.

 Water-using appliances such as a dishwasher, food waste grinder, clothes washer or water heater, are in a separate category called “plumbing appliances,” which are defined as an “energized appliance with plumbing connections.”
 The Universal Plumbing Code (UPC) requires that a shutoff valve be installed on the supply line for each appliance and does not require that the valve be adjacent to the appliance; but “valves installed in locations that are not adjacent to the fixture or appliance shall be identified, indicating the fixture or appliance served.”